Welcome to RARB Picks of the Year, 2015 Edition!

 Reviewers were also asked to select Tracks of the Year on a similar principle, again restricted to the tracks that they personally reviewed for RARB.
 Reviewers could also abstain from making selections in any or all categories.

-Finally, our editorial staff jointly chose one Single of the Year and one Honorable Mention from among all the singles reviewed in 2015.
+Finally, our staff jointly chose one Single of the Year and one Honorable Mention from among all the singles reviewed in 2015.

 A honey-sweet voice and a rumbly bass have never paired as perfectly as Peter and Avi do on 2015's Single of the Year, Black Is the Colour (Of My True Love's Hair).
 With its strong swirling atmosphere that's both intense and mysterious, this well-known folk song gets a new lease on life with a restrained tempo that creates tension for a greater payoff.
 Refreshing and memorable, Black Is the Colour (Of My True Love's Hair) is a new classic for modern a cappella.

 If you're ready for a good ol' fashioned emotional reaction, queue up Chandelier by Elon University's Twisted Measure.
 In a crowded field of top-notch singles, Chandelier captured our attention and hearts with its goosebump-inducing lead from Abby Franklin, who sings over well-controlled backs that know when to pop out and when to fade away.
 The arrangement sets the tone for impressive vocal drama that you don't want to miss.

 Choosing an album of the year has never been harder.
 Maybebop pulls ahead of an incredibly talented pack (including brilliant work by Naturally 7 and ONAIR) through a combination of originality, virtuosity, and elegant signature production.
 This German quartet is at the top of its game, and with one of the richest discographries in contemporary a cappella, that's quite an achievement.